-If the SBS determines the documentation to be insufficient or identifies some weaknesses in the methods used by the Bank, it can require the Bank to eliminate the hedge accounting and recognize derivative instruments as trading derivatives.
+If the SBS determines the documentation to be insufficient or identifies some weaknesses in the methods used by the Bank, it can require the Bank to eliminate the hedge accounting and recognize derivative instruments as held-for-trading instruments.

-(i) Fair value hedge -
+(i) Fair value hedge

-Changes in the fair value of the hedge derivative instrument and hedge is recognized in the separate statement of income or loss, form the moment the hedge is designated and, provided it is effective.
+Changes in the fair value of the hedge derivative instrument and hedge is recognized in the consolidated statement of profit or loss, form the moment the hedge is designated and, provided it is effective.

-Changes in fair value of hedge (gain and losses due to valuation) are recorded as 'accounts receivable' or 'accounts payable,' as appropriate, in the separate statement of financial position.
+Changes in fair value of hedge (gain and losses due to valuation) are recorded as 'accounts receivable' or 'accounts payable,' as appropriate, in the consolidated statement of financial position.

-(ii) Cash flows hedges -
+(ii) Cash flows hedges

 In a cash flow hedge, the derivative instrument is measured at fair value and may affect 'equity' and 'profit or loss.'
-The portion of the adjustment to its fair value is recognized in 'equity' of the separate statement of income or loss and other comprehensive income, while the ineffective portion is recognized in the separate statement of income or loss.
+The portion of the adjustment to its fair value is recognized in 'equity' of the consolidated statement of profit or loss and other comprehensive income, while the ineffective portion is recognized in the consolidated statement of profit or loss.

-For both types of hedging, if the derivative expires, is sold, terminates or is executed, or no longer meets the criteria for hedge accounting, the hedging relationship ends prospectively and the balances recorded in the separate statement of financial position and in the separate statement of income or loss and other comprehensive income, as appropriate, are transferred to the separate statement of income or loss within the effective term of the hedged item.
+For both types of hedging, if the derivative expires, is sold, terminates or is executed, or no longer meets the criteria for hedge accounting, the hedging relationship ends prospectively and the balances recorded in the consolidated statement of financial position and in the consolidated statement of profit or loss and other comprehensive income, as appropriate, are transferred to the consolidated statement of profit or loss within the effective term of the hedged item.